Musician, panist, composer and steel pan arranger, Duvone Dwayne Stewart

 Consequently, his parents allowed Stewart and his brother to be tutored in Music.
 Stewart began his musical career at the tender age of six (6).
 Under the Theory and Practical Music instruction of Mrs. Gwyneth Armstrong, he performed creditably at Trinity Music Exams- an initiative of the London School of Music.
 After accompanying his parents to a steel orchestra practice one Saturday evening, Stewart reported that he picked up a pair of tenor pan sticks and the rest was history.
 To his and everyone’s delight, that moment marked a connection that would transform Duvone’s life forever.
 In less than two hours of playing around with the instrument, he was able to play “Mary Had A Little Lamb” with his eyes closed – an early feat and outlet for expression for an otherwise shy young boy that foretold the prodigy that would later develop.

-Competition’ as well as ‘Tobago Music Festival’.
-His acclaimed adroitness
+Tobago Teen Talent Competition’ as well as ‘Tobago Music Festival’.
+His

-and competence on the instrument, were highlighted as he garnered first
+acclaimed adroitness and competence on the instrument, were highlighted as

-(1st) place in the ‘Trinidad and Tobago San Fernando Music Festival’ from
+he garnered first (1st) place in the ‘Trinidad and Tobago San Fernando Music

-regional tour.
-He visited St. Lucia, Antigua, Barbados, Grenada, St. Marten,
+participate in a regional tour.
+He visited St. Lucia, Antigua, Barbados,

-and Montserrat, and following his first Caribbean tour continued to showcase
+Grenada, St. Marten, and Montserrat, and following his first Caribbean tour

-his talent, excelling and gaining critical recognition at the National
+continued to showcase his talent, excelling and gaining critical recognition

 As Stewart continued to excel in field of Music, he decided to enter the ‘World Steel Pan Festival’ in 1993 as a soloist ,where he placed fifth (5th).
 On his eighteenth (18th) birthday, Stewart decided to relocate to Trinidad, as he felt that there were greater opportunities for him to master his art.
 Stewart became a member of the AMOCO Renegades Steel Orchestra.
 At this juncture in Stewart’s life, he began to study the styles of famous local musicians such as: Len ‘Boogsie’ Sharpe, Dr, Jit Samaroo, Clive Bradley, Robert Greenidge, Earl Brooks, Leon .Smooth.
 Edwards, Ken “Professor” Philmore and many others.